JDL440/caucus-manager/README.md

 General goals
 Simplicity of design and ease of use
-Supports disconnected/offline use and easy central reconciliation
+Supports disconnected/offline use and easy central reconciliation Uses open source technology for free/low cost of use

 Precinct Caucus manager
 Allow data entry of voter information